 - 1 Flight instructor nominee qualifications (initial issue) - a) For the nomination of any type of FI, an applicant shall have fulfilled the requirements as laid down in 2.8.1 in CAD1, as well as those outlined in the CAAM approved manual of the company. - b) FI shall have not been subject to any sanctions, including the suspension, limitation or revocation of any of their licences, ratings, or certificates issued, for non-compliance with regulations, during the last 3 years. - c) For the nomination of FI (3) (FSTD only), an applicant shall hold or have held a type and/or rating for the applicable type of aircraft.
-No special medical category is required for this applicant. - 1.1 The FI (1) nominee, in addition to para 1 (a), shall: - hold a valid CPL or ATPL with a valid instrument rating (as applicable) endorsed for type as PIC which would allow the applicant to fly commercially on the same type of aircraft as requested in the application; - b) demonstrate flying proficiency in the type to which the nominee seeks instructional duty being sought; - have been employed as PIC in the same company for which instructional duty being sought; - d) demonstrate satisfactory knowledge of the contents and interpretation of the following publications: - 1) MCAR 2016 - 2) CAD 1 - e) demonstrate thorough knowledge of the organisation's operations manual, operating specifications, SOPs and applicable aircraft flight and operating manuals; - f) demonstrate knowledge and ability to conduct on a suitable candidate instructional duty as required and as appropriate on the aircraft or simulator type on which the FI has been nominated.
-Such demonstrations shall be monitored and assessed by an Inspector; - g) for aeroplanes: - have completed 500 hours as pilot-in-command on aircraft type for which the FI(1) rating is sought; - 2) have completed, within the 12 months preceding the date of application, 30 route sectors, including take-offs and landings, as pilot-in-command on the applicable aeroplane type, of which 15 sectors may be completed in an FFS representing that type; and
+No special medical category is required for this applicant. - d) For the nomination of FI (4) (FSTD only), an applicant shall hold or have held a class rating for the applicable class of aircraft.
+No special medical category is required for this applicant. - 1.1 The FI (1) nominee, in addition to para 1 (a), shall: - hold a valid CPL or ATPL with a valid instrument rating (as applicable) endorsed for type as PIC which would allow the applicant to fly commercially on the same type of aircraft as requested in the application; - b) demonstrate flying proficiency in the type to which the nominee seeks instructional duty being sought; - c) have been employed as PIC in the same company for which instructional duty being sought; - d) demonstrate satisfactory knowledge of the contents and interpretation of the following publications: - 1) MCAR 2016 - 2) CAD 1 - e) demonstrate thorough knowledge of the organisation's operations manual, operating specifications, SOPs and applicable aircraft flight and operating manuals; - f) demonstrate knowledge and ability to conduct on a suitable candidate instructional duty as required and as appropriate on the aircraft or simulator type on which the FI has been nominated.
+Such demonstrations shall be monitored and assessed by an Inspector; - g) for aeroplanes: - 1) have completed 500 hours as pilot-in-command on aircraft type for which the FI(1) rating is sought;

-- 3) have completed at least 800 hours of flight time under IFR, of which at least 400 hours shall be in aeroplanes - h) for helicopters: - for single-pilot single-engine helicopters, have completed 250 hours as a pilot on helicopters; - for single-pilot multi-engine helicopters, have completed 500 hours as pilot of helicopters, including 100 hours as pilot-in-command on single-pilot multi- engine helicopters; - 3) for multi-pilot helicopters, have completed 1 000 hours of flight time as a pilot on helicopters, including: - i) 350 hours as a pilot on multi-pilot helicopters; or - ii) for applicants already holding a FI (1) certificate for single-pilot multi- engine helicopters, 100 hours as pilot of that type in multi-pilot operations. - 4) have completed at least 500 hours of flight time under IFR, of which at least 250 hours shall be instrument flight time in helicopters; and - 1.2 The FI (2) nominee, in addition to para 1 (a), shall: - a) hold a valid CPL with an instrument rating (as applicable) endorsed or a valid ATPL, and meet the following requirement: - 1) for single-pilot single-engine aeroplane: - i) 300 hours flight time as a pilot on aeroplanes; - ii) 30 hours as pilot-in-command on the applicable class or type of aeroplane. - 2) for single-pilot multi engine aeroplane: - i) 500 hours flight time as a pilot on aeroplanes; - ii) 30 hours as pilot-in-command on the applicable class or type of aeroplane. - 3) for helicopters; - i) 250 hours flight time as pilot on helicopters - ii) 100 hours as pilot-in-command on the applicable class or type of helicopter. - b) hold at least a valid PPL and have: - 1) met the requirements of at least CPL theoretical knowledge; and - i) Completed at least 200 hours of flight time on aeroplanes, of which 150 hours as pilot-in-command. - ii) Completed at least 250 hours of flight time on helicopters, of which 200 hours as pilot-in-command.
+- 2) have completed, within the 12 months preceding the date of application, 30 route sectors, including take-offs and landings, as pilot-in-command on the applicable aeroplane type, of which 15 sectors may be completed in an FFS representing that type; and - 3) have completed at least 800 hours of flight time under IFR, of which at least 400 hours shall be in aeroplanes h) for helicopters:

+- 1) for single-pilot single-engine helicopters, have completed 250 hours as a pilot on helicopters; - for single-pilot multi-engine helicopters, have completed 500 hours as pilot of helicopters, including 100 hours as pilot-in-command on single-pilot multiengine helicopters; - 3) for multi-pilot helicopters, have completed 1 000 hours of flight time as a pilot on helicopters, including: - i) 350 hours as a pilot on multi-pilot helicopters; or - ii) for applicants already holding a FI (1) certificate for single-pilot multiengine helicopters, 100 hours as pilot of that type in multi-pilot operations. - have completed at least 500 hours of flight time under IFR, of which at least 250 hours shall be instrument flight time in helicopters; and - 1.2 The FI (2) nominee, in addition to para 1 (a), shall: - a) hold a valid CPL with an instrument rating (as applicable) endorsed or a valid ATPL, and meet the following requirement: